PrishalM/PrishalM/README.md

 <h1 align="center">Hey there 👋🏼, I'm Prishal (They/he)</h1>

 Front-end developer with a <strong>solid user-centric mindset</strong> from a broad background in web development, marketing and UX/UI research & design.
-Currently, utilising my natural problem-solving way of thinking at Dr. Martens.
+Currently, utilising my natural problem-solving way of thinking at Nuffield Health.

 <h2> Get To Know Me:</h2>

 - 🇬🇧 I am based in London, UK.
-- 👨🏽‍💻 Work as a Junior Front-end Engineer at Dr. Martens.
+- 👨🏽‍💻 Work as a Front-end Developer at Nuffield Health.
 - 📱 I am passionate about accessibility, intuitive design and great user experience.
 - 🗺 Outside of work, I am an avid learner of art, ancient & human history, geography, human migration and philosophy.
 - 🧑🏽‍🎨 I also love to explore my creative side through different mediums such as acrylic, chalk, clay, photography and digital wire-framing.